 Our days may come to seventy years, or eighty if our strength endures; yet the best of them are but trouble and sorrow, for they quickly pass, and we fly away.
 Psalm 90:10

-I did not know him personally, this strapping young man, but only of him and his young sister who attends the school I work at, and in support of her and school staff and simply as a member of the community, I attended his funeral.
+I did not know him personally, this strapping young man, but only of him and his young sister who attends the school I work at.
+It was in support of her and our school staff and simply as a member of the community that I attended his funeral.